 Jiménez-Guerrero, J.F., Pérez-Mesa, J.C. and Galdeano-Gómez, E., 2020.
 Alternative Proposals to Measure Consumer Ethnocentric Behavior: A Narrative Literature Review.
 Sustainability, 12(6), p.2216.

 Jung, H.S., Seo, K.H., Lee, S.B. and Yoon, H.H., 2018.
-Corporate association as antecedents of consumer behaviors: The dynamics of trust within and between industries.
+Corporate association as antecedents of consumer behaviours: The dynamics of trust within and between industries.
 Journal of Retailing and Consumer Services, 43, pp.30-38.

 Just, D.R. and Byrne, A.T., 2020.
 Evidence-based policy and food consumer behaviour: how empirical challenges shape the evidence.
 European Review of Agricultural Economics, 47(1), pp.348-370.